Cigarette smoking among college students: Smoking and perceived gender disparities

 Studies have shown that there are social differences in the smoking behaviors of males and females in college.
 In a 2006 study, qualitative analysis data showed that males and females have certain perceptions of their sex or the opposite sex smoking.
 From both male and female students’ perspectives, there were negative feelings towards women smoking and it was considered “unladylike”.
 However, if men were smoking, the perception was positive, and they were considered cool or gave off a “tough guy” image.
 In addition to drinking alcohol at parties, male students appeared in control if they had a cigarette in the other hand.
 Even though there were negative perceptions of female students smoking, smoking at parties is considered more of a female behavior rather than a male behavior.
 Despite negative perceptions of females smoking, students thought that when females smoke in groups of girlfriends it wasn’t trashy.
 Rather, when female students smoked in groups of girlfriends it appeared as though individual’s smoking habits were regulated by the group, instead of the individual’s dependence on nicotine.

 These perceived gender differences are inextricably linked with social environments where smoking and alcohol consumption occur.
 The perceptions of cigarette smoking in male and female students reflect similar perceptions of alcohol use in college students.

 Targeting by the tobacco industry

 The tobacco industry is particularly concerned with younger audiences because they constitute the future of smoking and tobacco profits.
-In an insider document from Philip Morris, the company states:
+In an insider document from Philip Morris written in 1981, the company states:

-"It is important to know as much as possible about teenage smoking patterns and attitudes.
-Today's teenager is tomorrow's potential regular customer, and the overwhelming majority of smokers first begin to smoke while still in their teens...
-The smoking patterns of teenagers are particularly important to Philip Morris." - Philip Morris Companies Inc., 1981.